-When starting a bookkeeping business you need to work out the number of hours you can work; you will need to deduct time for completing your own accounts, time for meetings for potential clients, travelling time and research time.
+When starting a bookkeeping business you need to work out the number of hours you can work; deduct time for completing your own accounts, meetings for potential clients, time and research time.

 Plan for your holidays or time that you may need to take off to look after children: try and see if there is another bookkeeper in your area who could cover some of your work.